Cosys-Lab/Cosys-AirSim/docs/px4_multi_vehicle.md

     ./run_airsim_sitl.sh 0 # first instance = 0
     ```

-    You should see the PX4 instance starting and waiting for AirSim's connection as it would with a single instance.
+    You should see the PX4 instance starting and waiting for Cosys-AirSim's connection as it would with a single instance.
     ```
     ______  __   __    ___
     | ___ \ \ \ / /   /   |